dolfly/nmdb/doc/network.rst

 REQ_INCR
   First the key size (32 bits), then the key, and then the increment as a signed network byte order 64 bit integer.
+REQ_FIRSTKEY
+  No payload.
+REQ_NEXTKEY
+  The key size and then the key.

 Replies